 Herod Antipas falls in love

-He managed to rule effectively for many years, but then he divorced his Nabatean wife, daughter of the desert kingdom abutting his own, to marry Herodias, formerly the wife of his half brother.
+He managed to rule effectively for many years, but then he divorced his Nabatean wife, a princess from the desert kingdom abutting his own, to marry Herodias, formerly the wife of his half brother.

 It was not a wise move, and can only have been motivated by love, even though both parties were no longer young.
 The marriage offended his Jewish subjects, who found a voice in John the Baptist, and it also alienated his Nabatean ex father-in-law, Aretas IV.